isomerpages/moe-bendemeersec/_secondary-1-posting/Full SBB.md

 Subjects such as Art, Design and Technology, Food and Consumer Education, Music will be offered as an accompanying set of Common Curriculum subjects at lower secondary.

-Under Full SBB, MOE will expand Subject-Based Banding (SBB) beyond the four PSLE subjects, to allow eligible students to offer Humanities subjects at a more demanding level from Secondary 2.

-Starting from the 2024 Secondary One cohort, Full SBB will be implemented in our secondary education system.
-Secondary One students in 120 secondary schools will benefit from the Full SBB experience, which provides greater customisation and flexibility for each student’s learning.
+Starting from the 2024 Secondary 1 cohort, Full SBB will be implemented in our secondary education system.
+We are excited to share we had piloted Full SBB and will continue to provide greater customisation and flexibilty for all our students' learning.

 So, with Full SBB, what will a secondary school student's experience be like?
 Click on the links below to find out more.